-Figure 13.
-Relation Between Percentage of At-Risk Multigenerational Households and the Age-Adjusted Cumulative incidence of Confirmed COVID-19 Cases Through September 19, 2020 for CSAs in the Highest and Lowest Quartiles of the Index of Visits to Gyms in April 2020 above in Figure 5.
+Figure 14 below highlights the concordance between the prevalence of at-risk households and cumulative incidence with two maps of Los Angeles County.
+The map on the left repeats the geographic distribution of cumulative incidence through the September 19 cutoff date, shown above in Figure 5.
 The map on the right shows the geographic distribution of the percentage of at-risk multigenerational households, color coded according to the quintile of at-risk prevalence.
 The four foci of COVID-19 infection identified in Figures 4 and 5 can be readily identified in the map on the right.